 - Offering advice and assistance.
 Since AFRP is foster-based and does not own a kennel facility, we are limited in our ability to accept animals directly from the public.
 Instead, we offer advice and assistance to help people find new homes for their pets through our Compassionate Surrender Program and our website courtesy listings.
 We are only able to take animals from the public on a case by case, space-available basis.
 We give priority to residents of Monterey County.

 - Facilitating dog and cat adoptions.
-AFRP offers dogs and cats for adoption at our main AFRP Adoption Center in Pacific Grove, Pet Food Express in Carmel, Petco in Monterey and Pet Supplies Plus in Pacific Grove.
+AFRP offers dogs and cats for adoption at our main AFRP Adoption Center in Pacific Grove, Pet Food Express in Carmel, and Petco in Monterey.
 We also hold regular weekend adoption days at various locations throughout the year.
 Check our calendar of upcoming events.
 All potential adopters go through a thorough screening to make sure that each companion animal finds the best possible match.

 - Offering behavior resources.
 AFRP offers referrals and ongoing advice for adopted dogs and cats to help them stay in their homes.

 - Providing a safety net.
 AFRP has a lifetime promise to each animal that is in our care.
 We do not put animals down because they have medical needs or have been with us too long.
 Animals adopted from AFRP are always part of our AFRP family, and can return to our adoption program for their lifetime.

 - Spay/neuter assistance.
 AFRP strongly believes that offering affordable spay/neuter programs plays a crucial role in reducing the numbers of homeless animals entering our overburdened local shelters.
 We offer low-cost spay/neuter vouchers for low-income pet guardians and sponsor low-cost and free spay/neuter clinics throughout the year.